 Our community’s recreation resources include public and private structures and facilities, parks, open land, water and green spaces.
 Successful communities also have recreation venues that are often used for other activities, such as concert and theatrical performances, tourism, community cultural, educational and social activities, and family or neighborhood gatherings.
 Working together to serve the needs of the “One Peninsula” community the GGHF Recreation Board will work across agencies and organizations to identify and find ways to help meet the broad recreational needs of our community.

 Local sports and recreation organizations looking to help disadvantaged kids participate in their programs now have an opportunity to receive financial assistance through GGHF’s Community Recreation Scholarship Fund.

 Through The Big Sports Gig, the Rec CAB met its goal to raise $10,000 to develop a community fund dedicated to helping kids participate in local sports who are otherwise financially unable to do so.

-All non-profit youth sports/recreation organizations operating programs in the greater Gig Harbor and Key peninsulas are eligible to receive funds.
+All non-profit youth sports/recreation organizations operating programs in the greater Gig Harbor and Key peninsulas are eligible to apply.